How Multi-Modal LLMs Reshape Visual Deep Learning Testing? A Comprehensive Study Through the Lens of Image Mutation: Research Motivations

 \section{Research Motivations}

-\parh{Limitations of Past Methods.}~Though the fast development of input mutations in VDL testing has achieved fine-grained control over higher-level image semantics, they only apply to limited scenarios and specific seeds.
-Noteworthy, existing perceptual-level mutations (the most recent and effective mutation) require humans to annotate the mutated semantics in each seed and let humans validate and interpret the achieved mutation~\cite{shen2020interpreting,zhu2021low}; this process only applies to highly aligned images (e.g., face photos taken in a front view where a unified mask can be adopted to pinpoint eyes, mouth, etc.) and can hardly be automated in practice.
-From this perspective, it is expected that MLLMs can offer a more general, automated, and highly flexible mutation scheme for VDL testing.
-The mutations can be controlled by text instructions, which are more intuitive, accessible, and calibratable to users than past methods.
+\parh{Limitations of Past Methods.}~Although the fast development of input mutations shows promising results in VDL testing, maintaining and developing them often requires expertise in different domains.
+Moreover, the more advanced style- and perceptual-level mutations show limited application scopes.
+For instance, weather-targeted mutations may perform worse in non-driving-scene images, and the face-related perceptual-level mutations only apply to highly aligned face photos (as they rely on a unified mask to pinpoint eyes, mouth, etc.).
+Some perceptual-level mutations may require manually annotating the to-be-mutated semantics~\cite{shen2020interpreting,zhu2021low}.

-\parh{Unclear MLLM Internals.}~Despite the optimism, the internals of how such mutations are achieved by MLLMs remain unclear.
-Previous explicit mutations (pixel- and geometrical-level mutations mentioned in \S~\ref{subsec:explicit}) are rigorously implemented according to their mathematical definitions.
-Implicit mutations (style- and perceptual-level mutations in \S~\ref{subsec:implicit}) often rely on well-developed generative models to ensure generating valid images; the usefulness of these methods has been empirically justified in recent works~\cite{kang2020sinvad,dola2021distribution,yuan2024provably}.
+From these perspectives, we envision that MLLMs can offer an \textit{instruction-driven} mutation paradigm, which is more general, automated, and highly flexible for VDL testing.
+MLLMs have shown high capabilities in natural language understanding and image synthesis, and therefore, various kinds of mutations that were hardly or tediously achieved by traditional methods may be easily implemented via MLLMs by directly providing instructions.
+Moreover, since various (subtle or complex) mutations are unifiedly described in natural language (as shown in \F~\ref{fig:mutation}), the mutations can be easily understood, maintained, calibrated, and extended by VDL developers and the community.\footnote{In some sense, this new \textit{instruction-driven} mutation paradigm is comparable to how query-based software security testing tools, e.g., CodeQL~\cite{codeql}, maintain varying types of vulnerabilities in a unified query language.}

-In contrast, per recent reports, MLLMs often fail to mutate images according to the given instructions~\cite{li2023seed}, and may generate broken and ill-formed images from time to time~\cite{du2024stable,chefer2023attend,feng2023trainingfree}.
-Hence, we believe our community still lacks understanding of how exactly MLLMs can boost VDL testing, and a comprehensive study is urgent for VDL developers to understand MLLM's (in-)capability of mutating images, especially in the context of VDL testing where the quality of mutated test inputs is crucial.
+\parh{Unclear MLLM Internals.}~Despite the optimism, MLLM's image generation is hard to interpret due to the unclear internals.
+Per recent reports, MLLMs often fail to mutate images according to the given instructions~\cite{li2023seed}, and may generate broken and ill-formed images from time to time~\cite{du2024stable,chefer2023attend,feng2023trainingfree}.
+Hence, we believe our community still lacks understanding of how exactly MLLMs can boost VDL testing, and a comprehensive study is urgent for VDL developers to understand MLLM's (in-)capability of mutating images.
+In addition, considering that input validation is crucial to ensure meaningful testing results, it is also demanding to evaluate whether existing validation metrics can still be applied to MLLM-based mutations.